Acoustimeter (AM-10 & AM-11) Radio Frequency Meter

 The Acoustimeter AM-11 is the Newest Model of Acoustimeter

-The Acoustimeter AM-11 is very similar to the original AM-10 model.
+The Acoustimeter AM-11 is generally similar to the original AM-10 model.
 It measures the same range of frequencies, using the same measurements units.
-The main upgrade is that there is now a helpful button on the front to reset the Peak Hold (Max Peak) function, and the volume adjustment is more accessible on the front.
+But there are several important upgrades to the AM-11.
+First, specifications released by the manufacturer show that the AM-11 has a better (flatter) frequency response curve.
+This means that the measurements are generally more accurate than the previous version.
+(Remember that no RF meter is perfect, they all have certain inaccuracies.)
+The other two upgrades are that there is now a helpful button on the front to reset the Peak Hold (Max Peak) function, and the volume adjustment is more accessible on the front.

 Many Important Features, Including a Numerical Display